Tamba ware

 Until the Momoyama period, anagama (tunnel kilns) were used.
 Then around 1611, Korean-style semi-underground climbing kilns were introduced.
 Counterclockwise kick wheels (rare in Japan) and other techniques were introduced at the same time and have been passed down the generations through to today.

 Initially, the main products were vases, water jars, and grinding bowls, but under the guidance of tea master Kobori Enshu and others in the early Edo period, many famous tea utensils such as tea caddies, water containers, and tea bowls were produced.
-In the latter Edo period, Tamba-yaki pottery was protected and nurtured by the Sasayama clan, and master craftsmen such as Naosaku, Ichifusa, Kayu, and Ichiko competed with their skills and created a reputation for Tamba-yaki pottery.
+In the latter Edo period, Tamba ware was protected and nurtured by the Sasayama clan, and master craftsmen such as Naosaku, Ichifusa, Kayu, and Ichiko competed with their skills and created a reputation for Tamba ware.

 Basic information